Skip to main content

 Update Payment Intent

-Updates properties on a PaymentIntent object without confirming.
+Update properties on a payment intent without confirming.

 InputCommentsDefault

-Payment Intent IDThe ID of the Payment Intent.
+Payment Intent IDThe unique identifier for the Payment Intent.

 TimeoutThe maximum time a client will await a response (in milliseconds).